dance2die/google-book-shell/README.md

 - `npm run start`
 _____
 ## TODO
-- Add an autocomplete feature.
+- Separate each command into different files.
-- Add aliases for existing commands.
+- Use a plugin archiecture to dynamically load commands.
 - ?
 Compare prices from Google Books/Amazon/Barnes & Noble?